GerHobbelt/nyc-PoC-0001/README.md

 npm test
 ```

-should show a mocha error.
+should show an all-zeroes coverage report.

 See `test/test.js`: comment out the last `import` statement in there and uncomment one of the two `import`s preceeding it to have a proper test run will all green checks.